Syrian Salvation Government: Economy

 The territories controlled by the SSG in Idlib Governorate were primarily rural.
-The poor level of infrastructure in the region was further degraded by the civil war, which destroyed oil production facilities, power plants and agricultural silos.
+The poor level of infrastructure in the region was further degraded by the civil war, which destroyed oil production facilities, power plants, and agricultural silos.

 In a 2022 speech, Ahmed al-Sharaa stated his desire to see the SSG's "rate of exports [become] greater than [its] rate of imports" and to encourage industrial development by simplifying planning laws.
 Through its Local Product Protection Department, the SSG's Ministry of Industry has adopted a protectionist policy of imposing tariffs on imports that compete with domestically produced goods.
 However, tariffs on imported raw materials and high energy costs mean that domestic production is unable to compete with imports in practice.
 Weak domestic demand has also limited industrial development, although some pharmaceutical factories have been established.

-The currency of the SSG was the Turkish lira, which officially replaced the Syrian pound in June 2020 after it sharply depreciated in value.
+Rapid depreciation of the Syrian pound triggered by the US Government's Caesar Syria Civilian Protection Act prompted the SSG to replace it with the Turkish lira in its administered territories in June 2020.

+Rapid depreciation of the Syrian pound triggered by the US Government's Caesar Syria Civilian Protection Act prompted the SSG to replace it with the Turkish lira in its administered territories in June 2020.
 Usage of the Syrian pound was criminalized.
 The Turkish lira crisis raised the cost of imports, leading to increased unemployment, inflation and commodity prices, and severely affecting economic activity.
 The SSG operates a "General Monetary Agency for Cash Management and Consumer Protection" which regulates foreign exchange rates, hawala services and currency exchange firms.
 It also operates Sham Bank, a financial institution that is the primary supplier of the lira in its territories.

 Sanctions prevent the population of the SSG from accessing international banking services.
-Access to finance is generally limited to international grants, investments made by opposition groups and remittances from the Syrian diaspora.
+Access to finance is generally limited to international grants, investments made by opposition groups, and remittances from the Syrian diaspora.
 To circumvent these restrictions, both opposition groups and civilians have turned to exchanging cryptocurrencies such as Bitcoin and Tether.
 Cryptocurrency stores operate in Idlib and Sarmada.
 HTS has encouraged their usage, declaring cryptocurrencies as shariah-compliant and describing Bitcoin as the "Currency of the Future Economy".

 The SSG's General Authority of Zakat managed the collection of zakat, the Islamic alms-tax, from Muslims living under its administration.
 Failing to pay the zakat was illegal and can lead to arrest and imprisonment.